Philippine–American War: Conflicting powers in the Philippines

 Towards the end of 1898, the partially elected and partially appointed Malolos Congress, established by the organic statute of the Revolutionary Government, drafted a constitution whose promulgation led to the formal establishment of the Philippine Republic by late January 1899.
 This state would retroactively be known as the First Philippine Republic, and also the Malolos Republic after its capital.
-Aguinaldo, who had been elected President in accordance with the constitution, is today officially considered the first President of the Philippines.
+Aguinaldo, who had been elected president in accordance with the constitution, officially considered by the Philippine government as the first President of the Philippines.

 The Philippine Declaration of Independence was not recognized by either the United States or Spain.
-In spite of the losses to revolutionary forces, Spain presumed sovereignty over the Philippines and ceded the Philippines to the United States in consideration for an indemnity for Spanish expenses and assets lost via the 1898 Treaty of Paris, signed on December 10, 1898, which concluded the Spanish-American War.
+In spite of the losses to revolutionary forces, Spain presumed sovereignty over the Philippines and ceded the Philippines to the United States in consideration for an indemnity for Spanish expenses and assets lost via the 1898 Treaty of Paris, signed on December 10, 1898, which concluded the Spanish–American War.
 The Revolutionary Government sought representation but any Philippine representation was excluded from the talks.

 Origins of the conflict

 Mock Battle of Manila

 In July 1898, three months into the Spanish–American War, U.S. command began suspecting Aguinaldo was secretly negotiating with Spanish authorities to gain control of Manila without U.S. assistance, reporting that the rebel leader was restricting delivery of supplies to U.S. forces.
 General Thomas M. Anderson assessed that a rebel controlled Manila would be able to resist any U.S. attempt to establish a provisional government.
-General Wesley Merritt disregarded an Aguinaldo warning not to disembark American troops in places liberated by Filipinos without first informing him in writing about the places and purposes of the actions.
+General Wesley Merritt disregarded Aguinaldo's warning not to disembark American troops in places liberated by Filipinos without first informing him in writing about the places and purposes of the actions.
 U.S. commanders came to suspect that Philippine rebel forces were informing Spanish forces of U.S. troop movements.

 U.S. and Spanish commanders negotiated a secret agreement to stage a mock battle in Manila, after which Spanish forces would surrender to U.S. forces.
 Philippine forces would not be allowed to enter the city.
 Fighting between U.S. and Philippine troops almost broke out as the former moved to dislodge the latter from strategic positions around Manila.
 On the eve of the staged battle, Anderson telegraphed Aguinaldo, "Do not let your troops enter Manila without the permission of the American commander.
 On this side of the Pasig River you will be under fire."
 On August 13, U.S. forces captured Manila.
 Relations between the U.S. and Philippine rebels continued to deteriorate.